Dr Carolyn Strange

 In addition to my academic publications I endeavour to bridge divides in scholarly communities and to reach out to the wider public to communicate my research.
 I have curated several museum exhibitions in Toronto, Canberra and Sydney and I have organised public symposia on a range of issues, including prison history tourism, the memory of lost places and environmental anxiety.
 In these projects and publications I have worked closely with collaborators in literary studies, law, anthropology, environmental science, criminology, and media studies.

-My teaching speciality is graduate training, and I have directed graduate studies at the University of Toronto (Criminology) and ANU (Cross-Cultural Research and History).
+My teaching speciality is graduate training.
+I have directed graduate studies at the University of Toronto (Criminology) and founded two graduate training programs at ANU (Cross-Cultural Research; History).
 In addition I have devised and conducted workshops for graduate students in the social sciences and humanities, as well as specialised skills development workshops for history students.

 I have been awarded fellowships at Warwick University (Institute for Advanced Study); Macquarie University (Law); and the University of Sydney (Law).

-My current project, supported by an ARC Discovery grant, examines the history of discretionary justice in New York State, from the foundation of the Republic to the end of the Depression.
-This extends the insights I developed in my 1996 edited collection, Qualities of Mercy: Justice, Punishment and Discretion (UBC Press, 1996).
-It also builds on my recent publication, “The Unwritten Law of Executive Justice: Pardoning Patricide in Reconstruction-era New York,” Law and History Review, 28 4(November 2010): 891-30.
+The project I have just completed, supported by an ARC Discovery grant, examines the history of discretionary justice in New York State.
+Discretionary Justice: Pardon and Parole in New York, from the Revolution to the Depression (New York University Press, 2016) extends the insights I developed in my 1996 edited collection, Qualities of Mercy: Justice, Punishment and Discretion (UBC Press, 1996).
+It also builds on my publication, “The Unwritten Law of Executive Justice: Pardoning Patricide in Reconstruction-era New York,” Law and History Review, 28 4(November 2010): 891-30.
 I challenge Foucauldian scholarship's fixation on sovereign power as the capacity to inflict violence by focusing on the gubernatorial prerogative of mercy, and I track its bureaucratisation over the late-19th and early-twentieth centuries through the emergence of a disciplinary apparatus, marked by indeterminate sentencing, parole and the rise of the 'psi' complex.

 - Family, Violence and Honour: the Walworth Murder (Primary Investigator)